cmendozab/Real-Time-Bus-Tracker/README.md

 # Name:
 > Real-Time-Bus-Tracker.

-A more appropiate name would be Tracker Map Animation.
+Week 9 from Full-Stack Web Development Programming Certificate (MERN) from MIT xPro.

 # Description:
 > Short project description.

-In this project, it is shown a travel route starting from Cancun, Mexico and going to several cities / countries in South America.
-This is an exercise of map animation.
-The animation is thus depicting a travel from different countries.
+In this project, it is shown a map and a blue pointer moving from MIT to Harvard University.

-An animated red icon is displayed and moved along the map to indicate each position.
+An animated blue icon is displayed and moved along the map to indicate each position.
 The animation starts after you click the button on the top portion of the map/screen.
 If you want to watch the animation again then reload the page and click the button again.
-In here, the icon has been also changed from its original blue color.

 It is recommended to view the map in full screen size for better experience.

-I also changed the color of the button, its text, and font size as well as its background color.

 # Installation:
 > There is nothing to install in here.